apache/druid/docs/tutorials/tutorial-unnest-arrays.md

 SELECT dim4,dim5,d45 FROM nested_data, UNNEST(ARRAY[dim4,dim5]) AS example_table(d45)
 ```

-This virtual column is the product of the two source columns.
+The virtual column `d45` is the product of the two source columns.
 Notice how the total number of rows has grown.
 The table `nested_data` had only seven rows originally.

 Another way to unnest a virtual column is to concatenate them with ARRAY_CONCAT: